t0mt0mm/ecu-test/README.md

 The application starts in Dummy mode so it can run without any hardware.

 ## Backends
-- **Dummy Backend**: Implements the required simulation, reacting to PWM commands with a first-order current model and generating synthetic digital/analog inputs.
+- **Dummy Backend**: Loads the active DBC and instantiates a generator for every defined signal.
+Output commands reuse the same write paths as the Real backend and feed the corresponding status signals.
+A dedicated panel lets you tweak ramp/sine/noise/hold parameters (analog) or duty/period profiles (digital).
 - **Real Backend**: Loads `ecu-test.dbc`, connects to the configured CAN interface, sends the `QM_High_side_output_write` message when outputs change, and listens for `QM_High_side_output_status` to display live current feedback.
+Writable signals are vetted via a `write`/`cmd` heuristic plus the `config/signals.yaml` whitelist to avoid unintended traffic.

 Switch between backends using the dropdown at the top of the main window.
 If the Real backend cannot open the CAN bus or load the DBC, the application shows a clear error message and falls back to Dummy mode.